wbhart/mpir/build.vc10/readme.txt

     dll_mpir_nehalem - MPIR DLL using Intel Core2 assembler (x64)

-Before any of these libraries is built the appropriate MPIR configuration file is automatically copied into config.h.
+Before any of these libraries is built the appropriate MPIR configuration file is generated and copied into config.h.
 After a static library is built its config.h file is copied into the output directory; the library and its associated files are then copied to the 'lib' sub-directory within the VC++ solution folder (build.vc10).
 Simlarly when a DLL is built, the resulting DLL, its export libraries and its debug symbol file are copied to the files mpir.dll, mpir.exp, mpir.lib and mpir.pdb within the 'dll' sub-directory.

 This means that the 'dll' and 'lib' sub-directories respectively contain the last MPIR DLLs and static libraries built.
 These are then the libraries used to build software that requires MPIR or GMP.